-Menominee Clans Story coming to the Museum
+The Menominee Clans Have Gathered at the Museum

-Known by the Menominee as The Little Menominee, the intricately carved and painted figures stand between twelve and twenty inches high.
+The new Menominee Clans Story exhibition displays superbly carved Clan figures by Menominee traditional artist James Frechette Jr. (1930-2006).
+Known to the Menominee as “The Little Menominee,” these intricately carved and painted figures stand between twelve and twenty inches high.
 Through an indigenous art form of the tribe, Mr. Frechette faithfully captured the cultural dimensions of the ancient clan system depicting dress, symbols, tools, colors, traditions, and many details of the Menominee way of life.